 The vehicles in the Alaska Auto Rental fleet are well-maintained and range from cars, trucks, and SUVs, on up to 15-passenger vans.
 Most vehicles are between 1-5 years old, typically with fewer than 50,000 miles.

 Alaska Auto Rental is committed to providing excellent value for what you get.
-That doesn’t mean they necessarily rank as the cheapest option.
+That doesn’t mean they always rank as the cheapest option.
 When comparing, you should take into account the benefits of local expertise, convenience and unusual services (like one-way travel, after-hours service and specialized vehicles).
 If those factors will enhance your Alaskan travels, then paying a bit extra may be worth it to you.

 About Alaska Auto Rental